janak5263/JumpCloud/README.md

 ## Background:
 A password hashing application in Golang was implemented in this assignment by JumpCloud.
 I was assigned to create test plans, and test cases, test the application, execute the test cases, and report a defect that was purposefully left in the application.
 Here, I am presenting my test plan, Test cases, Test report, and bugs which I found while testing.
 A automated JSON file is created for Postman.
 The scenarios are marked as "automated" under the test cases topic.

 ## Specification:
-The following is the requirement specification that was used in building the password hashing application.
-It describes what the application should do.
+The requirement specification used to create the password hashing application is as follows.
+It outlines the intended functions of the program.

 - When launched, the application should wait for http connections.
 - It should answer on the PORT specified in the PORT environment variable.